Introduction: Program Your Arduino With an Android Device!

 Step 2: The USB-Host Cable

-The problem is now, that every USB device which you plug in, will now run on the energy of your device, what realy can bring the akku down.
+The problem is now, that every USB device which you plug in, will now run on the energy of your device, what really can bring the battery down.

 Step 3: Connections